basilcea/cea-tap-googlesheet/README.md

   'https://www.googleapis.com/auth/drive.file'
   'https://www.googleapis.com/auth/spreadsheets.readonly
 ```
+- On the OAuth Consent Screen (if your app is not published), add test users emails.
 - Download your credentials file which has your client secret and client id or copy both
 - Set them in the  `.env` file for use by the extractor.

 ## Usage